ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

  * Include code, or any modified code, in a second document as well.
 This should be in a single file (e.g. .zip) named similarly: `<lastname>.Assignment<numnber>.Code.zip`
  * Assignments are due _at Midnight_.
 The late penalty is one mark per day it is late.

- * Assignment 1: (due January 22nd) [Assignment 1](http://nbviewer.ipython.org/github/tcstewar/syde556-1/blob/master/Assignment%201.ipynb)
+ * Assignment 1: (due January 23rd) [Assignment 1]
- * Assignment 2: (due February 17th) [Assignment 2](http://nbviewer.ipython.org/github/tcstewar/syde556-1/blob/master/Assignment%202.ipynb)
+ * Assignment 2: (due February 15th) [Assignment 2]
- * Assignment 3: (due March 12th) [Assignment 3](http://nbviewer.ipython.org/github/tcstewar/syde556-1/blob/master/Assignment%203.ipynb)
+ * Assignment 3: (due March 6th) [Assignment 3]
- * Assignment 4: (due March 29th) [Assignment 4](http://nbviewer.ipython.org/github/tcstewar/syde556-1/blob/master/Assignment%204.ipynb)
+ * Assignment 4: (due March 20th) [Assignment 4]

 * * *

 ## Project Ideas

 The final project for the course consists of picking a neurobiological system and building a model for it.
-There is a list of possible projects and more info at [http://nbviewer.jupyter.org/github/tcstewar/syde556-1/blob/master/Final%20Projects.ipynb](http://nbviewer.jupyter.org/github/tcstewar/syde556-1/blob/master/Final%20Projects.ipynb), but is not intended to be comprehensive, so feel free to come up with your own ideas.
+There is a list of possible projects and more info at [TBD], but is not intended to be comprehensive, so feel free to come up with your own ideas.
 Please have your projects approved by me by the end of Reading Week.
-You will need to submit a short (3-paragraph) summary of your project by March 29th.
+You will need to submit a short (3-paragraph) summary of your project by March 11th.

 ### Project Format